MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

 ## About database conversion
 Converting a database, which is often referred to as a *technical upgrade*, changes the database so that it works on the latest [!INCLUDE[prodshort](../developer/includes/prodshort.md)] platform.
 The conversion updates the system tables of the old database to the new schema (data structure), and upgrades of all reports to support Report Viewer 2015.
 It provides you with the latest platform features and performance enhancements.

+The process is slightly different when you have multitenant deployment compared to a single-tenant deployment.
+The steps that follow indicate the differences where applicable.

 ## Task 1: Preparation

 1. Transition from the use of codeunit 1